squadster/squadster-frontend/README.md

 # Squadster frontend

 Frontend repository for Squadster.
-Check the main (API) repo [here](https://github.com/squadster/squadster-api) for more info.
+Check the [API repo](https://github.com/squadster/squadster-api) for more info.

 ## Installation guides